agvxov/cursed_c/README.md

 but here they are just left unused.

 The most famous function using this feature has to be `printf`.
-In glibc it's define as:
+In glibc it's defined as:
 ```C
 extern int printf (const char *__restrict __format, ...);
 ```